lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-Returns the actorcount of the OStim scene the targetActor is in; 0 if not in a scene
+Returns: int: the actorcount of the OStim scene the targetActor is in; 0 if not in a scene

 **Parameters**

-    Actor: targetActor: the actor whose scene you want the actor count from
+    Form: targetActor: the actor whose scene you want the actor count from

 **Example**